aallali/DeepEye/README.md

 **DeepEye** a CLI  that simply help you make search queries through files quickly using plain text or regex expressions, while having detailed output about it.
 The project meant to be simple and HELPFUL

-**If you visited this page, will be nice if you leave a ⭐️ on this repo so i can see you, means a lot :)**
+**If you visited this repo., will be nice if you leave a ⭐️ means a lot :)**

 Suggestions and helps are welcome.
 ## Usage:
 ```
 ➜ deepeye -h

 DeepEye: a CLI that will allow you to run advanced search queries
         through multipe text files, while having customized + detailed output.
         The "deepeye" program was mainly focused on helping terminal users,
         to quickly search in files in both plain text and regex queries.

 Willing to contribute? : "https://github.com/aallali/deepeye/"